Westwood Farm Junior School

 - 4.2: What support does the school put in place for children who find it difficult to conform to normal behavioural expectations and how do you support children to avoid exclusion?

-The class teacher, in consultation with the Inclusion Manager, can adapt a variety of classroom management and general strategies to help the support the child with their individual needs.
+The class teacher, in consultation with the SENCo, can adapt a variety of classroom management and general strategies to help the support the child with their individual needs.
 The support will vary from child to child but may include behaviour charts and regular home/school contact.
 When appropriate, outside agencies will be approached for support after consultation with parents.

 - 4.3: What medical support is available in the school for children with SEND?